 In cooperation with the Social Science Research Center Berlin (WZB) and the German Institute for Economic Research (DIW), the Institute of Sociology offers the research-oriented Sociology – European Societies master’s degree program.
 Students work on describing and analyzing the social aspects of Europeanization.

-In addition to the Department of Political and Social Sciences, Freie Universität is home to eleven other departments and three central institutes:
+In addition to the Department of Political and Social Sciences, Freie Universität is home to eleven other departments and four central institutes:

 - Department of Earth Sciences

 - Department of History and Cultural Studies